BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 The participation of students in the laboratory exercises as well as the written report of the results of the exercises is mandatory.
 The report includes the results (presented in tables and diagrams, and the conclusions (e.g. if the results were expected, if not why, sources of possible errors in the experiments) as requested by each exercise.
 At the end of each exercise, the written report is checked by the instructors and signed when correctly completed.
 In case of very demanding calculations or diagrams, it is possible to complete the report after the end of the exercise and deliver it at a later predetermined date.
 Successful participation in the practical is certified by the instructors’ signatures on the written reports.
 At the end of the semester the students are examined in the content of the Laboratory practical.
 The examined material consists of the theory, the methodology and the ways results are processed as included in the Guide of the Laboratory Practical or presented by the instructors during the exercises.
 Only the students that have successfully completed the laboratory exercises can participate in the written laboratory examination.
 Success in the laboratory examination is a prerequisite for participation in the course exams.

-The course exams are written, last 2 hours and consist of multiple-choice questions (examples are available in the Course Guide) and short answer questions related to a clinical case.
+The course exams are written and consist of multiple-choice questions (examples are available in the Course Guide) and short answer questions related to a clinical case.
 The material to be examined is lectures and tutorial material as described above.
 Only those students who have successfully passed the Laboratory exams have the right to participate in the course exams.

 Final Grade: